bfraser/puppet-grafana/README.md

 #####`service_name`

 The name of the service managed with the 'archive' and 'package' install methods.
-Defaults to 'grafana'.
+Defaults to 'grafana-server'.

 #####`version`